Polixeni Papapetrou passed away in April 2018. We keep this post about her as a tribute to this courageous woman and acclaimed artist.

 It was her son’s interest in the camouflage outfits named after Scottish gamekeepers and used in computer games and by the military, that inspired the stunning images of The Ghillies.
 Polixeni photographed Solomon wrapped in camouflage in the landscape.
 But in this series, instead of being hidden in the landscape, he seems to grow out of it.

-Despite serious illness in recent years, Polixeni has continued to create new series of works with the continued enthusiastic participation of her children and her husband, art critic and academic Robert Nelson.
-She lives happily in inner Melbourne with her husband, her children and her two greyhounds.
+Despite serious illness, Polixeni continued until her death to create new series of works with the continued enthusiastic participation of her children and her husband, art critic and academic Robert Nelson.

 Polixeni’s Top 5 Places: